 In 2017, Radovich and Sugano recruited early career Extension agents (Motomura, Uyeda, and Ahmad to assist them in planning and executing the 2017&2018Hawaii WSARE PDP Program.
-Uyeda and Wages will take lead of the Hawaii WSARE PDP Program in 2019.
+Uyeda and Wages have taken the lead of the Hawaii WSARE PDP Program in 2019.
 Radovich and Sugano will be added to the Hawaii WSARE PDP Advisory Committee and serve as resources for the new co-leaders.

 Face of SARE